Welcome to the Addleshaw Goddard's November 2024 International Arbitration Group Newsletter

 The recent Reform in German arbitration law

 On 26 June 2024, the German Federal Government has adopted a bill on the modernisation of the German arbitration law (Entwurf eines Gesetzes zur Modernisierung des Schiedsverfahrensrechts) (the “Bill”) which includes a number of notable refinements of the German arbitration law.
+While the bill will need to be resubmitted due to the upcoming elections in Germany, it offers an insight into the future of Germany arbitration law.
+At the same time it is still subject to discussion and potential changes.

-The Bill is still in the legislative process and is therefore still subject to discussion and potential changes.
 If it is adopted, it will provide for transitional provisions for arbitration agreements already concluded when the new law comes into force and ongoing arbitration and civil court proceedings.

 The goal of the Bill is to make selective changes to German arbitration law more than 25 years after its fundamental revision in 1997 to adapt it to the needs of the present, to increase its efficiency and to strengthen Germany’s attractiveness as a significant national and international arbitration location.